N.Peal

-N.Peal is a British cashmere knitwear and accessories brand founded in London by Nat Peal in 1936.
+N.Peal is a luxury British cashmere knitwear and accessories brand founded in London by Nat Peal in 1936.
 After the brand's decline and "substantial losses" through the 1990s and early 2000s, the original company ceased operations in 2006, and then-owner Chuck Feeney sold its component parts.
 The N. Peal name was purchased by Adam Holdsworth, who operates it with a Head Office in Beamsley, North Yorkshire, a design team in London, and vertically integrated production “from goat to garment” in Mongolia and China.

 History

 1936–1945 – The Beginning

 The first N.Peal store was opened as a men's haberdashery in London's Burlington Arcade in Mayfair by businessman Nat Peal in March 1936.
 Peal's real name was Leapman; the first part of his name was transposed to sound more traditionally ‘British’.

 When World War II broke out in 1939, Peal was stationed in the Shetland Islands.
 During this time he supplied his store with sweaters woven directly from the wool of Shetland sheep.
 As wool was being rationed during wartime, Peal was able to harness the demand for knitwear in Britain.